benjy0011/myWeatherApp/README.md

 # myWeatherApp
-This is my project 1 for Certified Associate in Back-end Development course with Talentlabs.
-I am creating a weather app with ExpressJS and NodeJS.
+This is a simple project developed for Certified Associate in Back-end Development course with Talentlabs.
+Developed using ExpressJS.
+This project is back-end focused so please expect some buggy UI.

 Try out:
 https://myweatherapp-xcw8.onrender.com